Chinese, others clamor for crude exports, but U.S. straining capacity

 U.S. crude production has surged to a record 10.7 million barrels a day, driven largely by growth from the Permian shale patch in West Texas, which pumps more than 3 million bpd.

 However, the infrastructure to move it abroad is lagging, even as U.S. prices are well below the Brent benchmark, a discount that sits just off three-year highs at $8.09 per barrel.
+WTCLc1-LCOc1

 U.S. crude exports peaked at 2.6 million bpd two weeks ago, but are expected to keep rising.